Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Experimental Results

 \section{Experimental Results}

-In this section, we conduct numerical experiments on both synthetic data and real-world data sets from the recent \textsf{COVID-19} pandemic and financial stock markets to verify the performance of the proposed method in learning sparse and interpretable graphs.
+In this section, we conduct numerical experiments on both synthetic data and real-world data sets to verify the performance of the proposed method.
 The compared methods include the state-of-the-art GLE-ADMM algorithm \citep{zhao2019optimization} and the baseline projected gradient descent with $\ell_1$-norm.
-All the experiments are conducted on a PC with a 2.8 GHz Inter Core i7 CPU and 16 GB RAM.